-Conditions such as depression, diabetes, arthritis, heart disease and chronic obstructive pulmonary disease (COPD) could all be considered invisible.
+Conditions such as depression, osteoporosis, inflammatory bowel disease (IBD), heart disease and chronic obstructive pulmonary disease (COPD) could all be considered invisible.

 In our State of Care 2014/15 report, we found that people with long term conditions – particularly people with mental health conditions – were less likely to report having a good experience of using services.

 If you have an invisible or long term condition, we want you to tell us about the care you are receiving, good or bad.
 Our inspectors can’t be everywhere at once and your information will help us decide when, where and what to inspect.
 By telling us about your experiences, you could stop poor care happening to someone else.

 Many people with long term or ‘invisible’ conditions have experienced both good and bad care.